-Although Robert Graysmith claimed in his first book these gloves may have been left in the taxicab by a prior female passenger, he effectively contradicted this account in 'Zodiac Unmasked,' using them, in effect, to implicate Arthur Leigh Allen.
+Although Robert Graysmith claimed in his first book these gloves may have been left in the taxicab by a prior female passenger, he effectively contradicted this account in Zodiac Unmasked, using them, in effect, to implicate Arthur Leigh Allen.

-One doesn't know if the San Francisco Police Department traced the origin of the gloves, or indeed whether the gloves were labeled, but one of the premier glove manufacturers in the USA and California was the Napa Glove Company in Napa Valley, whose beginnings stretch back as far as 1888.
+In an interview with Bryan Hartnell shortly after the Lake Berryessa stabbing, he was asked if the assailant wore gloves.
+He replied "I don't remember if he had gloves on or not.
+I can't remember now.
+I keep thinking he had gloves on".
+Did the Zodiac Killer purchase gloves with the express intention of dropping them in the taxicab, to give police the runaround.
+Or was he steering us towards his previous exploits at Lake Berryessa.
+One doesn't know if the San Francisco Police Department traced the origin of the gloves, or indeed whether the gloves were labeled, although one of the premier glove manufacturers in the USA and California were the Napa Glove Company in Napa Valley, whose beginnings stretch back as far as 1888.
 The Napa Glove Company is situated one mile west of the 1231 Main Steet payphone, where Zodiac placed his second phone call to police.
+This would have been one hell of a 'fake clew'.
 Napa leather was first 'coined' by Emanuel Manasse in 1875 while working for the Sawyer Tanning Company in Napa, California, and can be found in Merriam-Webster's dictionary.
 See Wikipedia.